mlang/xsdcxx-musicxml/README.rst

 See generate.cpp, partiwse.cpp and timewise.cpp for very simple usage examples.

-To use this library in your program,
+To use this library in your project,

     #include "xsdcxx-musicxml/musicxml.hpp"